techchunks/bottleCBV/README.rst

 Adding Route Prefix:
 ********************
-So if you want to add base prefix to your route, it is as simple as adding a variable in you View as below,
+So if you want to add a base prefix to your route, it is as simple as adding a variable in your View as below,

 ::